suchowan/when_exe/README.md

 License
 -------

-This beta version's license is limited.
-Please see [LICENSE.txt](https://github.com/suchowan/when_exe/blob/master/LICENSE.txt) for details.
+This beta version's license is the MIT license.
+Please see [LICENSE.txt](https://github.com/suchowan/when_exe/blob/master/LICENSE.txt).

-Data sets [TemporalPositionDataSet](http://hosi.org/tp.rdf) and [TemporalReferenceSystemDataSet](http://hosi.org/When.rdf) should be used according to [CC-BY-ND](http://creativecommons.org/licenses/by-nd/4.0/) license.
+Data sets [TemporalPositionDataSet](http://hosi.org/tp.rdf) and [TemporalReferenceSystemDataSet](http://hosi.org/When.rdf) should be used according to [CC-BY](http://creativecommons.org/licenses/by/4.0/) license.

 Source Code